 In order to return to work safely, I have referred to the Complementary & Natural Healthcare Council guidelines, the latest Government Guidelines, undertaken an HSE risk assessment and referred to the NHS guidelines to document the definition of moderate and high risk category clients as well as the latest understanding of COVID-19 symptoms.

-The puprose of this document is to outline the full procedures before, during and after a treatment.
+The purpose of this document is to outline the full procedures before, during and after a treatment.
 If you require any further information, please contact me.
 I will update this page as my procedures change, keeping them in line with any recommendations made by the CNHC or Government.

 Client Preparation and Expectations

 - On entering the premises, I will provide you with hand sanitiser, and will ask you not to touch any door handles or surfaces.
-A box will be provided for you to put all of your belongings including shoes, clothing, phones and keys.
-The box will be sealed until the end of the treatment.

 - If you experience any symptoms within 7 days of the appointment, please contact me so that I can take any relevant and mandatory steps for the safety and wellbeing of my household and other clients.